 Notion is a multi-purpose tool that seeks to organize information.
-Think of it as Microsoft Word, Excel, or Google Docs, Spreadsheets, or Trello, all in one.
-You have a single workspace to create pages, tables with formula features, calendars, and kanban boards.
-There is a lot that you can do and it can be overwhelming in starting out.
+Think of it as Microsoft Word, Excel, Google Docs, Spreadsheets, and Trello all in one.
+You have a single workspace to create pages, databases, calendars, and kanban boards.
+There is a lot that you can do, and it can be overwhelming in starting out.

 How Do I Use Notion?

 I use Notion to track many things.
 I store quick ideas and links to resources as a way of creating a second brain.
 I use it to document all things with my publishing imprint ApexThis, my community organization Austin Podcasters, and many things within my personal life such as writing.

 After adopting the P.A.R.A.
 Method, I restructured Notion and one of the top pages in my structure is called Areas.
 This will contain all the things that I would like to focus on in my life such as Health, or in this case Writing.
 I then created a Writing Log.
 The primary purpose was to track my writing sessions; what was I writing, for what project, and how many words did I write?